-I'm a blind developer, so I build websites with a screen reader.
+I build accessible websites and test every part with a screen reader.
 If something doesn't work, I'm the first to know.

-I navigate the web with VoiceOver every day.
-When I build a site, I run into the same problems your users would — except I catch them while I'm writing the code.
-Most people audit a site, write a report, and leave you to find a developer.
-I just do both.
+I navigate the web with VoiceOver every day, so when I build a site I hit the same problems your users would, and I catch them early.
+Most people audit a site, write a report, and leave you to find someone to fix it.
+I do both.

 Services and pricing